logo2

 Landó

-The Peruvian landó is an Afro-Peruvian folk dance distinguished by its slow, cadenced, and sensual rhythm.
-Originating from the Afro-descendant communities of the central and southern coast of Peru, the landó reflects the deep African influence on Peruvian culture.
+The landó is an Afro-Peruvian dance with a slow and sensual rhythm, originating from the Afro-descendant communities of the central and southern coast, reflecting African influence on Peruvian culture.

 Afro-Peruvian Dances